Lake Tahoe Basin Fire Academy

 What is the Firefighter I Certification Examination?

-Beginning January 2020, anyone completing a Firefighter I academy must successfully complete a skills and written examination process before they can become certified.
+Anyone completing a Firefighter I academy must successfully complete a skills and written examination process before they can become certified.
 The evaluators for the testing process must be certified by the California State Fire Training and must be different than the instructors who taught at your fire academy.
 More information will be provide during the LTBFA.

 Where do I sign up?